 مَا يَصْنَعُ أَحَدُكُمْ فِي بَيْتِهِ، يَخْصِفُ النَّعْلَ، وَيَرْقَعُ الثَّوْبَ، وَيَخِيطُ

 “He did what one of you would do in his house.
 He mended sandals and patched garments and sewed.”

-As seen from the hadith, It goes to show that even the noblest person on earth was mindful in his affairs and those around him.
+As seen from the hadith, it shows that even the noblest person on earth was mindful of his affairs and those around him.
 The daily items used had been fixed and mended along the way.

-This does not necessarily mean that we have to use the same things until they wear out but to look at how we can work towards sustainability.
+This does not necessarily mean we must use the same things until they wear out, but to look at how we can work towards sustainability.
 We have to be conscious of the things we use, buy, sell, create, and consume.
 This is important as consumers, human beings in general, tend to exert extreme stress on the planet and its resources.

 Trees and plants, in general, are seen in many areas of a country and also across many parts of the world.
 Trees are known to improve the quality of the air as well as water by absorbing pollutants, releasing oxygen, and reducing ozone levels and depletion.
 It also helps to reduce the temperature of the atmosphere by transpiring and providing shade for humans and animals alike.

 Planting trees is a beneficial act, one that benefits many levels of the ecosystem and helps to preserve and care for the environment.
 The Prophet s.a.w. encouraged the cultivation of trees.
 As narrated in a hadith, Anas ibn Malik r.a. reported that the Prophet s.a.w. said,